Tulip-Dev/tulip/doc/user/workspace.rst

 .. image:: _images/i_pixel_options.png

-The nodes disposition will be arranged to match the chosen representation.
+The nodes disposition is arranged to match the chosen representation.

 * Discrete spiral: